wazuh/wazuh/ruleset/integrations/docker-listener/README.md

 This events are received and forwarded directly with the docker-listener wodle.
 More information on how to use and a example on how to achieve this [here](https://documentation.wazuh.com/current/proof-of-concept-guide/monitoring-docker.html).

 ## Compatibility

-This module has been tested against docker version 24.0.2 and wazuh 4.4.3
+This module has been tested against docker version 24.0.2 wazuh agent 4.4.3 in ubuntu 22

 ## Configuration